GlassTomeGames/GlassTomeGames.github.io/_drafts/the-numbers-behind-tlr.md

 # A balancing act

-There is a tension in TLR.
+There is tension in TLR.
 [A cursed problem](https://www.youtube.com/watch?v=8uE6-vIi1rQ) arising due to conflicting promises that we make players.
 We want players to make meaningful decisions, think strategically, and try to survive as long as possible.
 However, enabling the player to survive forever through skill alone renders the game boring.
 One popular way to solve this problem, is by injecting some randomness.
 Now players are a dice-roll away from thriving (or failing).

 But how do we maintain this knife-edge?
 Give the player too much and their dice rolls become meaningless.
 Be too harsh and every run feels horribly unfair.
 To better understand how to successfully design TLR, we will need to dig into the numbers.